arashalghasi/mongolearn/README.md

 ## Chapter 0: Getting Started: Your First `db.help()`

 When you first dive into the MongoDB Shell (`mongosh`), one of the most useful commands to know is `db.help()`.
 It's your instant reference guide.
+You can connect to the mongoDB community database by inserting the command mongosh in you command line after the verification that the mongoDB server is running as a service on your local computer.

 ```javascript
 // In the MongoDB Shell (`mongosh`)